Westfield, East Sussex: Christmas festivities

 Around the Christmas period, the residents of Westfield band together to raise money for the charity St Michael’s Hospice using the village’s popular Christmas lights display.
 Every year, the locals will go around with buckets collecting money from spectators viewing the lights to donate to the charity.
 As of Christmas 2017, the village have amassed a total of over £75,000 in donations to St Michael’s Hospice.

 Amenities

 Carr-Taylor Vineyards is situated nearby.
 There is still a village shop with Post Office, butchers and hairdressers.
+Also a pet grooming parlour, and a Beauty Parlour.
 There is one pub currently The New Inn(previously called "The Old Courthouse".
 The village's second pub "The Plough" closed down in 2018.

 Westfield School opened in 1877 and is a popular choice with parents within the surrounding areas.